 One of the all-time great jazz pianists, Oscar Peterson’s recorded output is more notable for his many collaborations rather than his solo LPs.
 Nevertheless, he remains an extraordinary influence on all aspiring jazz musicians.
-He’s Canadian, too.
+And he’s Canadian.

 - Oscar Peterson Plays Duke Ellington (1952) A